-Certified stroke centers more likely to give clot-busting drugsMarch 26th, 2013 in Cardiology /
+Certified stroke centers more likely to give clot-busting drugsMarch 26, 2013 in Medicine & Health / Cardiology

 Stroke patients are three times more likely to receive clot-busting medication if treated at a certified stroke center, according to a study in the Journal of the American Heart Association.